 After the case moved to the appellate court, Holland & Hart, representing the Intersex & Genderqueer Recognition Project, filed an amicus brief on behalf of Zzyym, as did the state of Colorado with California, Maine, Minnesota, Nevada, New Jersey, Oregon, Vermont and Washington — as well as a handful of other LGBTQ organizations.

 The State Department has argued that it cannot include non-binary gender designations on passports because that would put it at odds with state and local jurisdictions.
-An amicus brief filed by the Colorado Attorney General’s Office May 15 said that Colorado is among a group of states that do allow for documents that recognize non-binary gender designations and that national and international organizations that set the standards for driver’s licenses, ID cards and international passports also allow for “X” to be used as a gender identifier.
+Colorado Attorney General Phil Weiser said in an amicus brief filed May 15 that Colorado is among a group of states that do allow for documents that recognize non-binary gender designations and that national and international organizations that set the standards for driver’s licenses, ID cards and international passports also allow for “X” to be used as a gender identifier.

 “The amici states have come to recognize the significant harm that results when their residents do not have state identification documents that accurately reflect their gender,” the brief states.
 “To remedy that harm, the amici states — with the participation and support of law enforcement, state agencies and private businesses — have made a simple addition to identification documents, one that recognizes the existence of non-binary individuals.
 The experience of the amici states shows that the federal government’s refusal to do the same in providing Dana Zzyym a passport is not the result of thoughtful and reasoned decision-making.”